aprilmintacpineda/react-context-api-store/README.md

 This library is actively being maintained by the developer.
 Feature requests, enhancements, and bug reports are all welcome to the issue section.

 # react-context-api-store
-A state management inpired by Redux and Vuex implemented using react's context api.
+Seemless, light weight, state management library that comes with asynchronous support out of the box.
+Inspired by Redux and Vuex.

 # File size?
 5kb transpiled, not minified.

-# Philosophy
-Seemless, light weight, state management library that comes with asynchronous support out of the box.

 # Use case
 When you want a state management that's small and supports asynchronous actions out of the box.